October 18, 2017

 - Select and group your backup jobs carefully, with an aim to keep the time slots for jobs as narrow as possible.

-The best VM backup solutions incorporate convenient and practical tools like NAKIVO Backup & Replication’s Calendar Dashboard for flexible scheduling of your backup jobs.
+The best backup solutions incorporate convenient and practical tools like NAKIVO Backup & Replication’s Calendar Dashboard for flexible scheduling of your backup jobs.

 Creating a NAS-based VM Backup Appliance